incebellipipo/dockerize/README.md

 # Dockerized ROS Environment

-This "package" allows you to create docker images where you can run graphical  programs like [Gazebo](http://gazebosim.org/) without effort.
-Docker image is based on official ROS docker images, but it can easily be changed to something else.
+This script allows you to create docker containers where you can run graphical programs like [Gazebo](http://gazebosim.org/) without much effort.

-Here is the list that i didn't done _yet™_:
- - [ ] Cross platform container support for network and UI operations
- - [X] Support for NVidia Graphics Cards
+This automation mimics your local installation and allows you to run your programs in a sandbox environment.
+It mounts your home directory to the container and shares the same user variables.

 ### Installation